 The law prohibits all forms of forced or compulsory labor.
 The law allows for compulsory labor as a punishment for criminal offenses, requiring that convicted persons work in the place and job specified by the administration of the penal institution, potentially including private enterprises.
 Compulsory labor may also be applied as a punishment for libel and for violation of the established procedure for the organization of assemblies, meetings, or demonstrations.

 The law provides for the investigation, prosecution, and punishment of suspected forced-labor and other trafficking offenses.
-The government did not report the number of convictions during the year under its criminal code.
+The government did not report the number of convictions this year under its criminal code, identified no victims, and did not implement legal provisions on victim protection.
 The government did not effectively enforce the law.
 Resources, inspections, and remediation were inadequate.
-Information on the sufficiency and consistency of penalties for violations was unavailable.
+Information on the sufficiency and consistency of penalties for violations was unavailable, so it was unclear whether penalties were commensurate with those for other analogous serious crimes, such as kidnapping.

 Also see the Department of State’s Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report/.